 Neel Bhandari

 Hello!
-I am a Masters student in the Language Technologies Institute within the School of Computer Science at Carnegie Mellon University.
-I am currently working with Prof. Maarten Sap on research that examines the robustness of RAG systems when faced with real-world linguistic variations, as well as investigating how LLM agents demonstrate different forms of social intelligence in non-cooperative scenarios.
+I am a Master’s student in the [Language Technologies Institute](https://www.lti.cs.cmu.edu/) within the [School of Computer Science](https://www.cs.cmu.edu/) at [Carnegie Mellon University](https://www.cmu.edu/).
+I am currently working with [Prof. Maarten Sap](https://maartensap.com/) on research that focuses on developing neurosymbolic methods to enhance model safety and mitigate reward hacking**, as well as investigating how LLM agents demonstrate different forms of social intelligence in non-cooperative scenarios.

 Gates Hillman Center